dvdvideo1234/GearAssemblyTool/README.md

    Adjust stack mode to "Forward based", set stack count to two or more You can also use the used manual offsets like the TA.
 Now mesh those things !

+Q: How can chose the constraint type when I want to automatically constrain a gear?
+A: Below the gear selection tree, there is a drop-down menu. ( It shows "<Constraint Type>" at first ) Click on it to select constraint type like Axis, BS, and so on ..

 Q: How should I chose an anchor prop to constrain the gears to and how can I know what did I select?
 A: Easy, see the "Anc:" selection on the toolgun's screen.
 It indicates which prop is selected for "Anchor" ( A prop that the gears will be automatically constrained to ) If it shows "N/A" ( Not Available ), then no anchor is selected.
-   If it shows for example "[Entity_ID] Some_model_from_gmod.mdl", then an anchor is select and all gears will automatically constrain to it.
+   If it shows for example "[Entity_ID] Some_model_from_gmod.mdl", then an anchor is selected and all gears will be automatically constrained to it if enabled ( Constraint type different than "Free spawn" ).
 You can also clear it any time by pointing to the world and using IN_SPEED ( Def: Shift ) + click IN_ATTACK2 ( Def: Right mouse button ).

-Q: How can chose the constraint type when I want to automatically constrain a gear?
-A: Below the gear selection tree, there is a drop-down menu. ( It shows "<Constraint Type>" at first ) Click on it to select constraint type like Axis, BS, and so on ..

 Q: You said this thing is pretty mush like the TA, which settings are the same?
 A: The handling of Bodygroup/Skin selection, Mass, Gear's physical properties,